-At the train station or airport if you want to ask for the arrivals or departures times or even even understand the announcements, you need again some time telling litteracy.
+At the train station or airport, if you want to ask for the arrivals or departures times or even understand the announcements, you need again some time telling literacy.

 For appointments with the doctor, professional meetings, you need to agree on the time.

 Well, its importance is no more to be demonstrated.